hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 $ pip3 install --user -U fusesoc
 $ export PATH=$PATH:~/.local/bin
 ```
-### Build MicroWatt bitfile for Arty A7-100T

-* You can skip this step when you are in the CDAC environment as getting the Xilinx paths has been added to .bashrc there
+You can skip this next step when you are in the CDAC environment as getting the Xilinx paths has been added to .bashrc there
 ```
 $ source <Xilinx install dir>/Xilinx/Vivado/2024.1/settings64.sh
 ```